With works by Van Gogh and Dale Chihuly, Oklahoma’s fine art museums are second to none.

 You’ll know you’ve arrived at the Oklahoma City Museum of Art when you spot the 55-foot tall, multi-colored glass tower hovering in the lobby.
 This beautiful, eye-catching piece is just a taste of the Dale Chihuly works that you’ll spot once inside.
 Take a spin around the ground floor to view the museum’s special and traveling exhibitions, or head to the second and third floors for the museum’s permanent collection, which includes works by Frank Stella, Georgia O’Keeffe, Rufino Tamayo, Pierre-Auguste Renoir, Marcel Duchamp and Rene Magritte.

 The Oklahoma City Museum of Art also offers the most comprehensive collection of Chihuly glass in the world.
-After you’ve viewed the exhibition rooms, you’ll continue through a hallway where the ceiling is filled with various Chihuly glass art pieces, which light up the hall with a variety of vibrant colors.
-Try to see how many cherubs you can spot in this unique feature.
+After you’ve viewed the exhibition rooms, continue through a hallway where the ceiling is filled with various Chihuly glass art pieces, which light up the hall with a variety of vibrant colors.
+See how many cherubs you can spot in this unique feature.
 The museum also offers an on-site restaurant, theater and gift shop, where you can take home an authentic Dale Chihuly piece of art.